BeforeLights/AWS-Worklog/content/1-Worklog/1.4-Week4/_index.md

 ### Week 4 Achievements:

-* Completed a comprehensive review of core database concepts including RDBMS, keys, indexes, partitioning, OLTP/OLAP, and AWS-specific database services.

-* Gained theoretical knowledge of the features and use cases for AWS RDS, Amazon Aurora (e.g., Backtrack, Global Database), Amazon Redshift (Data Warehouse for OLAP), and Amazon ElastiCache (caching with Redis/Memcached).

-* Database Migration: Attempted a complex database migration lab, demonstrating resourcefulness by:

-  *  Sourcing a custom MSSQL Database and installing necessary services on an EC2 instance due to broken lab guides.
+*   Designed and deployed a custom CloudWatch Dashboard to monitor application health and error rates.
+*   Developed a serverless cost-optimization solution using Lambda to automatically stop/start EC2 instances, integrated with Slack notifications.

-  *  Successfully migrating the custom MSSQL database to MySQL using the AWS Schema Conversion Tool (SCT).
+*   Successfully migrated a legacy MSSQL database to Amazon MySQL using the AWS Schema Conversion Tool (SCT), resolving compatibility issues.

-* Identified and addressed the issue of expired AWS credits by raising a support case.

-* Secured continuation of lab work by setting up an IAM User with admin privileges on a team member's account.

-* Formulated a proposal for the team's upcoming workshop with teammates.

-* Completed the translation of three blogs.

-* Attended the AI-Driven Development Life Cycle: Reimagining Software Engineering event.
+*   Collaborated with the team to finalize the capstone project proposal and secured admin access for all members.